AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 # Metadata rules

-Whenever possible, OSIsoft recommends that metadata be explicitly included in the streams when they are being created.
-However, there are situations where this is not possible.
-In these instances you can establish or leverage an existing consistent naming pattern for your streams and embed metadata such as location, asset class, and asset ID in your stream names.
-Then you can create metadata rules that define the pattern of the stream name.
-The metadata rule identifies all streams that match the defined pattern.
-OSIsoft Cloud Services (OCS) then parses each stream and builds out the metadata following the defined rules.
+We recommend that you explicitly include metadata when you create streams; but, that is not always possible.
+In these instances, you can establish or leverage a consistent naming pattern for streams and embed metadata such as location, asset class, and asset ID in the stream names.
+Then use a metadata rule to describe the pattern of the stream names.
+The metadata rule identifies all streams that match the pattern.
+Then OCS parses each stream and builds out the metadata following the defined rules.

 ## PI Server counterpart

 Metadata rules do not have a similar counterpart in PI Server because PI points cannot store generic metadata.
-If a similar feature existed in PI Server, it might be a tool that runs against a list of PI points and fills in their point attributes by parsing out different parts of a structured PI point name.
+If a similar feature existed in PI Server, it might be a tool that runs against a list of PI points and fills in their point attributes by parsing out different parts of a structured PI point name. <!-- Angela Flores 6/11/21 - Does the second sentence add value?  >

 ## Metadata best practices

-The following best practices are recommended to make it easier to add metadata to your streams:
+We recommend the following best practices to make it easier to add metadata to streams:

 - The easiest way to explicitly add metadata is at the time that streams are created.
 Therefore, whenever possible, OSIsoft recommends that metadata be added during stream creation.
 - There may be situations where streams are created from an external source and you cannot explicitly include metadata fields.
 If possible, establish and apply a naming pattern for stream names that can be used with metadata rules.
 An example of a naming pattern is: {Region}.{Site}.{Equipment}.{Measurement}.
 Use delimiters to separate the parts in the naming pattern.